Khetha0121/NumberSummarizer2/README.md

 # NumberSummarizerAssessment

-## Overview
+## Executive Summary
-The **Number Summarizer** is a simple Java program that takes a comma-separated string of integers, parses them into a sorted collection without duplicates, and produces a compact summary where consecutive sequences are collapsed into ranges (`start-end`).
+The Number Summarizer is a simple Java program that takes a comma-separated string of integers, parses them into a sorted collection without duplicates, and produces a compact summary where consecutive sequences are collapsed into ranges (`start-end`).

 ## How It Works
 1. Input string (e.g. `"1,3,6,7,8,12,13,14,15,21,22,23,24,31"`) is parsed into integers.